kalibrado/jf-avatars/README.md

 - **Responsive Image Grid**: Display of images in a grid format, adapted to all screen sizes.
 - **Search and Filter**: Image search functionality by name and filtering by category through a dropdown menu.
 - **Visual State Management**: Selected images are displayed in color while unselected ones appear in grayscale.
-- **Internationalization**: Support for language customization via CSS variables.
+- **Internationalization**: Automatic language management without needing to use CSS.
+The application now dynamically loads the correct language based on the user's preferences.
 - **Integration with Jellyfin**: Seamlessly integrates with Jellyfin themes, providing a cohesive experience.

 ## Screenshots